Being Samantha Masters

 “I wouldn’t dream of it,” he grinned at his uncle, leaning into his cousin.
 “Even if I knew what that meant.”

 Before anyone could explain or the vague suggestion of late-night plans could be confirmed, wind rose up out of the tunnel, shortly followed by a moaning wail.
-A moment later, their train pulled into the station.
+A minute later, their train pulled into the station.
 The doors opened, a few people got off, and they got on.
 The car wasn’t even a quarter full, so they had their pick of seats.

 Once they were settled in, Gideon explained, “We’ve got dinner waiting at home, and you can borrow Rowan’s bed tonight—”